 A theology of change cannot be developed in a vacuum; it requires context.
 The mission and core values of the church provide that context.
 A clear, concise statement that defines what the church is supposed to be doing has to be in place and understood before one can talk about change.
 Change cannot begin until one knows exactly what it is one cannot change.
 The mission of the church has been laid out in holy orders by Christ Himself.
 In brief, terse terms the Church is to “make and mature disciples.”
 Any attempt to make the purpose of the church anything else is treason!
 A clear mission statement allows us to reevaluate our actions and priorities to make sure they are subservient to the mission.
 If they are not, then change begins with our actions and priorities.
 But the mission of the church is unchangeable.

-A sound theology of change requires that we know the difference between the church’s Biblical mandates and her methods.
+A sound theology of change requires that we know the difference between the church’s biblical mandates and her methods.
 Stated another way, one must know the difference between function and form.
-Aubrey Malphurs defines the functions of the church as the timeless, unchanging and nonnegotiable precepts that are based on Scripture and are mandates for all churches to pursue to accomplish their purpose.
-Most would accept that the general functions of the Church include: preaching/teaching, fellowship, worship, evangelism and service.
+Aubrey Malphurs defines the functions of the church as the timeless, unchanging, and nonnegotiable precepts that are based on Scripture and are mandates for all churches to pursue to accomplish their purpose.
+Most would accept that the general functions of the Church include: preaching/teaching, administration of the sacraments, fellowship, worship, evangelism, and service.
 All of these functions enable the church to fulfill her purpose of making and maturing disciples into the image of Christ.
 All are mandated and modeled in scripture.
 To tamper with these is to tamper with our identity as a church.
 To leave them behind or lay them aside is to cease to be a church.

 Traditions are forms or practices that have been handed down from generation to generation and are seen as still effective in helping the church carry out her God-given functions.
 Traditions help to create a certain amount of identity, familiarity and continuity all of which are central to healthy worship.